-In mythology, if you cut off one of the Hydra’s eight heads, two more grew in its place.
-From Sweden, Electric Hydra seem to have taken that idea as a kind of inner compass: after a few relatively quiet years, the band is back not just with a new single, but with the promise of a full album: From the Fallen.
+In mythology, if you sliced off one of the Hydra’s eight heads, two more would sprout up in its place.
+From Sweden, Electric Hydra seem to have taken that idea as a kind of a working principle: after a few relatively quiet years, the band returns not just with a new single but with the promise of a full album: From the Fallen.

 Ese simbolismo cobra especial sentido con “Scent of Blood”, un tema que parece sacado de un pequeño mito propio: lejos de ser una ocurrencia reciente, lleva años persiguiéndoles.
 Lo compuso Dennis Åhman justo después del debut homónimo de 2020 (Majestic Mountain Records/Tee Pee Records), sobrevivió a cambios de alineación, pasó por dos estudios distintos y llegó a tener tres títulos.

-That symbolism makes even more sense with “Scent of Blood,” a song that feels like it comes from a small myth of their own.
-Far from being a recent spark, it’s been chasing them for years.
+That symbolism hits even harder with “Scent of Blood,” a song that feels like it comes from a small legend of their own.
+It’s not something they stumbled on recently; it’s been chasing them for years.
 Dennis Åhman wrote it right after their 2020 self-titled debut (Majestic Mountain Records/Tee Pee Records), and it survived lineup changes, two studios, and three different titles.

 Es como si la canción se hubiera negado a morir, acechando desde un rincón del local de ensayo, esperando el momento de presentarse con la forma adecuada.
 No es habitual que una banda joven le conceda tanto tiempo a una misma pieza, y quizá por eso ahora suena como si cada elemento estuviera ahí porque tiene un propósito, no porque encaje en un molde preexistente.